For Families

 Behind the Scenes Support:

-How Families Can Help Students Register with Disability Services
+How Families Can Help Students already registered with Disability Services

-*Specifically, for families with students already registered with Disability Services* Over the break, many families take time to reflect on the highs and lows of the semester.
-It's common to feel unsure about how to balance supporting an adult student while still encouraging their independence.
-Join staf from Disability Services for a conversation about how to help when a student shares too little/much, ways to maximize campus resources, common challenges that arise throughout the semester, and how to serve as their guardrails rather than the driver.
+During the semester break, many families take time to reflect on success and challenges of the semester.
+It's normal to feel uncertain about how to support an adult student while respecting their independence.
+Join Disability Services for a conversation on navigating communication boundaries, making the most of campus resources, understanding common challenges though out the semester, and learning how to act as a supportive guardrails rather than take the lead.